 Students who continually show disrespect for the rights of others and/or refuse to cooperate with requests to keep the noise level down are referred to the Housing Director for disciplinary action.
 Repeated violations could lead to a student's loss of eligibility for campus housing.

-Fire alarm systems with smoke detectors have been installed in all residential rooms and throughout the building to help ensure the safety of residents.
+Fire alarm systems with smoke detectors are installed in all residential rooms and throughout the building to help ensure the safety of residents.

 Radios, TVs, stereo equipment, personal computers, hair dryers and straighteners, razors, tea and coffee makers, microwaves, and clocks are permitted, providing they are plugged in within the room and do not exceed the amperage limits of the circuits within the room.
 Use of irons is permitted only in the laundry rooms.
 Octopus-type electric plugs are not permitted.
 The use of a surge/noise suppression outlet strip to protect computers and other electrically sensitive equipment is recommended as well as UL-listed multiple outlet strip with a built-in 15 ampere fuse or circuit breaker protection.